Tame class field theory over local fields: Introduction

-In 2003, Jannsen-Saito \cite{JS-Doc} established a class field theory for smooth projective surfaces over a local field $k$.
-They proved that if $X$ is such a surface, then the reciprocity map $\rho_X \colon SK_1(X) \to \pi^{\ab}_1(X)$ from the idele class group to the abelian {\'e}tale fundamental group has the property that its kernel is the direct sum of two groups, one of which is finite and the other is divisible by every integer prime to $\Char(k)$.
-They proved an extension of their result in higher dimensions in \cite{JS-JAG} under the assumption of good (more generally, ordinary quadratic) reduction.
+The class field theory for smooth varieties over finite fields is now well understood.
+However, this problem over a local field (i.e., a complete discrete valuation field with finite residue field) is significantly more challenging and not yet fully understood.
+The objective of this paper is to establish the class field theory for tamely ramified coverings of smooth quasi-projective schemes over such fields.

-In 2015, Forr{\'e} \cite{Forre-Crelle} proved a vast generalization of the work of Jannsen-Saito.
-He showed that for any smooth projective variety $X$ over $k$, the reciprocity map $\rho_X \colon SK_1(X) \to \pi^{\ab}_1(X)$ has the property that its kernel is the direct sum of two groups, one of which is finite and the other is divisible by every integer prime to the residue characteristic of $k$.
-It should however be noted that Forr{\'e}'s theorem is slightly weaker than that of Jannsen-Saito in that it does not guarantee the divisibility of the non-finite part of $\ker(\rho_X)$ by the residue characteristic of $k$.
-This question is still open in higher dimensions.
-Forr{\'e} also proved a finiteness result for the image of the reciprocity map.
+We fix a local field $k$.
+The class field theory for smooth projective curves over $k$ is now complete, thanks to the works of Bloch \cite{Bloch-cft}, Saito \cite{Saito-JNT}, Kato-Saito \cite{Kato-Saito-1} and Yoshida \cite{Yoshida03}.
+The tame class field theory for open subschemes of a smooth projective curve over $k$ is also now completely understood by the works of Hiranouchi (cf. \cite{Hiranouchi-1}, \cite{Hiranouchi-2}).
+We shall therefore focus on the case of higher dimensional schemes.

-We want to study the possibility of extending the above results to the tame class field theory when $X$ is not complete.
-Let $\pi^{\ab, \tm}_1(X)$ denote the abelian tame {\'e}tale fundamental group of $X$ (see \S~\ref{sec:TEC}).
-When $X$ is a dense open subscheme of a smooth projective geometrically connected curve over a local field $k$, the tame class field theory of $X$ was achieved in two papers of Hiranouchi (see \cite{Hiranouchi-1} and \cite{Hiranouchi-2}).
-For such a curve, he constructed a reciprocity map $\rho_X \colon C(X) \to \pi^{\ab}_1(X)$ and showed that its kernel is divisible by every integer prime to $\Char(k)$.
-The question of divisibility by $\Char(k)$ was left open by him.
+Jannsen-Saito (cf. \cite{JS-Doc}, \cite{JS-JAG}) showed that if $X$ is either a smooth projective scheme over $k$ with good reduction or an arbitrary smooth projective surface over $k$, then the reciprocity map $\rho_X \colon SK_1(X) \to \pi^{\ab}_1(X)$ from the idele class group to the abelian {\'e}tale fundamental group has the property that its kernel is the direct sum of a finite group and another group which is divisible by every integer invertible in $k$.
+A generalization of the results of Jannsen-Saito to higher dimension were proven by Forr{\'e} \cite{Forre-Crelle}.
+He showed that for any smooth projective scheme $X$ over $k$, the reciprocity map $\rho_X \colon SK_1(X) \to \pi^{\ab}_1(X)$ has the property that its kernel is the direct sum a finite group and another group which is divisible by every integer prime to the residue characteristic of $k$.